AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 We mentioned finalization |mdash| and the :ada:`Finalize` procedure |mdash| at the
 :ref:`beginning of the chapter <Adv_Ada_Controlled_Types_Overview_Controlled_Objects>`.
-In this section, we discuss the topic in more details.
+In this section, we discuss the topic in more detail.

 .. admonition:: Relevant topics